dcpedit/redherring/firmware/README.md

 Clicking the "Generate code" button will produce the code you need.

-Next open the `keymap.c` file located in your vial keymap directory.  (ex: `keyboards/dcpedit/redherring/keymaps/vial`)
+Next open the `redherring.c` file in `keyboards/dcpedit/redherring/`

 Add a define for you image size at the top (assuming 64x128):